ezralazuardy/cats/README.md

 CATS is a Contactless Automatic Thermal Scanner that uses Arduino Uno R3 and HTTP Request to automate thermal scanning purposes.
 CATS Device need to use REST API provided by [CATS Monitoring](https://github.com/ezralazuardy/cats-monitoring) Web App.

-This project used [PlatformIO](https://platformio.org) for compiler and package manager.
+This project uses [PlatformIO](https://platformio.org) for compiler and package manager.

 <br/>